fs-linguistics/fs-linguistics.github.io/_posts/2020-10-29-fachschaft-meeting-erstiwoche.markdown

 This is just the short summary; the long version is in our Telegram group (let us know if you'd like to join!).

 1. **Erstiwoche**, the welcome week for new students (all events will take place online!):
 - Monday, Nov 2, 6:15 PM.
-Open Fachschaft meeting: get to know us and find out how the Fachschaft works and what we do!
+Regulars' table / open Fachschaft meeting: get to know us and find out how the Fachschaft works and what we do!
 - Tuesday, Nov 3, 4 PM.
 Ersticafé (we help you with any questions about studying or living in Tübingen) and speed-friending (get to know your future classmates).
 - Thursday, Nov 5, 8 PM.
 Virtual pub crawl.
 Bring a few drinks and your favourite snack!
 2. **Intro meetings.** We will briefly introduce the Fachschaft during the SfS intro meetings for all students of General and Computational Linguistics on Monday.